Perfect World (Uniform album): Background and music

 The style on Perfect World draws heavily from industrial and hardcore, while featuring elements such as doom-metal guitar licks.
 Structurally, the tracks are reliant on the drum machine; a large portion of the record eschews traditional rock structures.
 PopMatters's Ian King has stated that the record "takes Throbbing Gristle’s abrasiveness, throws it in a pressure cooker with the cold, old-tech repetition of the Normal, and then slices through it all with lashing guitar distortion," while Raymond Cummings of Spin described it as "an inchoate stutter-shove equal parts post-punk and first-album Suicide with a pinch of debilitating noise tossed in for good measure."
 Singer Michael Berdan's vocals were compared to those of GG Allin, Jello Biafra and Lee Ving.

-During the recording, the band used a minimal setup with a single bass synthesizer and drum machine in addition to vocals: "a cheap ’80s preamp marketed to metal kids" was used for guitar tracks while the rhythm section was recorded with an Akai XR20 drum machine.
+During the recording, the band used a minimal setup with a single bass synthesizer and drum machine in addition to vocals: "a cheap ’80s preamp marketed to metal kids" was used for guitar tracks while the rhythm section was recorded with an Akai Professional XR20 drum machine.